-Managing Chronic Pain: Medications
+Managing Chronic Pain: Medicines

 At times when pain is more intense than usual.

 Before activities that tend to trigger pain, like going shopping or doing physical therapy.

 To decrease sensitivity to pain and help you sleep.